sahupra1357/StockReSearchMCP/README.md

 Once configured, you can use the server through MCP-compatible clients like Claude Desktop.

+### How It Works (Complete Flow)

+**🎬 First Query** (one-time setup):

+1. **User Query** → You ask Claude: "Analyze stocks in the biotechnology sector"

+2. **Automatic ChromaDB Build** → System detects no database and builds it:
+   - Shows real-time progress: "📥 Fetching company tickers... ✅ Found 8,000 companies"
+   - Downloads SEC filings with updates: "📊 Progress: 100/8000 processed"
+   - Creates embeddings and stores in ChromaDB
+   - Takes 20-40 minutes with streaming progress updates
+   - Database persists permanently on disk

+3. **Query Execution** → After build completes:
+   - Semantic search finds biotechnology companies
+   - Multi-agent analysis runs
+   - Results displayed

+**⚡ Subsequent Queries** (instant):

+1. **User Query** → You ask: "Show me semiconductor stocks"

+2. **ChromaDB Semantic Search** → Instant lookup from persistent database:
+   - Converts "semiconductor" to embedding
+   - Finds matching companies in SEC filings
+   - Returns tickers (NVDA, AMD, INTC, etc.)

+3. **Multi-Agent Processing**:
+   - **Search Agent**: Uses ChromaDB + real-time APIs
+   - **Categorization Agent**: Groups by price
+   - **Analysis Agent**: News, events, recommendations

+4. **Result Display** → Comprehensive report in seconds

 ### Example Queries

 Ask Claude:
 - "Analyze stocks in the technology sector"
-- "Show me healthcare stocks and their analysis"
+- "Show me biotechnology companies and their analysis"
-- "What are the best energy stocks right now?"
+- "What are the best renewable energy stocks right now?"
-- "Give me a breakdown of finance sector stocks"
+- "Give me a breakdown of artificial intelligence sector stocks"
+- "Find companies in the semiconductor industry"

+**Note**: The ChromaDB enables natural language sector queries!
+You can ask about specific industries, and the semantic search will find relevant companies based on their actual business descriptions from SEC filings.

 ### Available Tools